Scholarship Applications

 Jazmin Tinsley – 2018

+Jazmin graduated from Portland State University with a Masters of Social Work, with a Clinical, Youth and Family focus.
+Shortly thereafter, she was hired as a developing therapist and is now working towards her Clinical Social Worker Licensure.
 Jazmin grew up near the Morse farm and graduated from South Eugene High School.
 She earlier attended Portland and Lane Community Colleges and graduated from the University of Oregon, with majors in Family and Human Services and Planning, Public Policy and Management.
 She continues to serve as Board President for the Casa Xalteva which helps youth in Nicaragua.

 Sunshine Navarro – 2017

 Sunshine was raised in rural Junction City with her parents and grandparents.
 Growing up in poverty and sometimes being homeless influenced her to work hard and succeed.
 She established the Green Club at Sheldon High School.
-She earned an Associate Degree from Lane Community College and is now a full time student at the University of Oregon, studying Psychology.
+She earned an Associate Degree from Lane Community College and attended the University of Oregon, studying Psychology.
+Sunshine hopes to become an Occupational Therapist.
+She volunteers for Friends of Trees and is thinking of starting a nonprofit for cooperative living in Eugene.

 Shianne Walker – 2016

 Raised in Eastern Oregon and a member of the Klamath Tribe, Shianne attended Lane Community College before transferring to University of Oregon.
 At the UO, she majored in Ethic Studies with a Native American Studies minor and graduated with honors.
 Currently she is continuing studies at the UO, working on a PhD in Critical Sociocultural Studies in Education and focusing on issues of equity in our educational system.
+In addition to her studies, Shianne serves as Assistant Longhouse Steward at Lane Community College.

 Tony Vezina – 2015

 When Tony received his scholarship, he was finishing his term as Student Body President at Portland Community College.
 While at PCC, he worked to place an Ex Officio Student on the PCC Board of Directors and received a Diversity Award for student advocacy.
-He is a Certified Recovery Mentor and Peer Recovery Counselor and is pursuing a Bachelors of Social Work at Concordia University.
+He is a Certified Recovery Mentor and Peer Recovery Counselor and pursued a Bachelors of Social Work at Concordia University.
+Tony was a co-founder of 4D Recovery (4th Dimension Recovery) and currently serves as its Executive Director.
+Under Tony’s leadership, 4D has established recovery centers, helping hundreds of young people recover from addiction.
+He serves on the Boards of Directors for the Oregon Recovery High School Initiative and for Oregon Recovers.
+He is a member of the Oregon Alcohol and Drug Policy Commission.

 Merriam Weatherhead – 2014